Mary Hansen

-Mary Therese Hansen (1 November 1966 – 9 December 2002) was an Australian-born guitarist and singer.
+Mary Therese Hansen (1 November 1966 – 9 December 2002) was an Australian guitarist and singer.
 She joined the London-based avant-pop band Stereolab in 1992.
 As a member, Hansen recorded six studio albums from Transient Random-Noise Bursts with Announcements (August 1993) to Sound-Dust (August 2001).

 As a side-project, in late 1999 she formed the space rock group Schema with members of Seattle-based band Hovercraft, and they issued their debut album, Schema, on 19 September 2000.
-On 9 December 2002, Hansen was killed after being struck by a truck while bicycling in London.
+On 9 December 2002, Hansen was struck and killed by a truck while bicycling in London.

-Biography

 Early life

 Mary Therese Hansen was born on 1 November 1966 in Maryborough, Queensland, Australia.
 Her father, Brendan Percival Hansen, OAM (1922 – 1999), was a trade unionist and Australian Labor Party parliamentarian; and her mother, Moira Ann Hansen (née O'Sullivan), was a light opera singer and is contributor to the Maryborough arts community.
 Hansen and her family were of Irish Catholic and Danish descent.
 Her parents were married at St Mary's Catholic Church, Maryborough in 1960.
 She was one of eight children, with her brothers (John, Tim and Gerry) and four sisters (Jenny, Maureen, Susie and Kate).
 Hansen was trained by her mother and entered eisteddfodau.
 She left secondary school at age 17 and worked in a bank.